shamraimaxim1307/kucoin-telegram-bot/README.md

   <li>Choose button "Start rolling currency"</li>
 </ul>
 After that, if you followed instructions bot will start working<br>

-<p>But there is one drawback: If you want to cancel an order, cancel it by KuCoin App/Web-Site</p>
+But there is one drawback: If you want to cancel an order, cancel it by KuCoin App/Web-Site